mccoycory/Beef-to-Bacteria/README.md

 # Summary

 This project was a very useful project to learn Java script and the creation of an interactive dashboard.
+The code for this dashboard can be found in the Beef to Bacteria folder.
+The index.html and charts.js contain all the code.
+Additionally, the samples.js folder is the raw data given to us from our friends.